 You are motivated to tackle a challenging interdisciplinary research topic and push the state of Bayesian Optimisation methods for inverse materials design.

-You have an excellent academic track record and demonstrated prior research experience in Bayesian optimisation, experimental design or inverse problems with an application in physics or engineering simulations.
+Bayesian optimisation, Bayesian experimental design or inverse problems with an application in physics or engineering simulations.

 You enjoy collaborating with researchers from a diverse background and look forward to acquiring the broad skillset required for cross-disciplinary research in materials modelling.